-For those who live in a single-family home on property directly adjacent to the trail (i.e. your property line touches the trail right of way), the City is offering a grant program that may go toward installing screening, privacy or buffering through landscaping or fencing on the resident’s private property, up to $2,000 per private property.
+For those who live in a single-family home on property directly adjacent to the trail (i.e. your property line touches the trail right of way), the City offers a grant program that may go toward installing screening, privacy or buffering through landscaping or fencing on the resident’s private property, up to $2,000 per private property.
 Additionally, property owners may opt-in to a direct trail connection via their property.
 Property owners can apply for the grant program and to establish a trail connection here.

-Will having a great, new public amenity like this impact property values?
+Will having a new public amenity like this impact property values?

 Studies have shown that transformational projects like this can increase property values.

 I’m a property owner along the trail and I’d like to potentially connect to the trail from my property.
 What’s the process for this?

 The City has coordinated with Duke Energy, which has an easement over the trail area, to develop a permitting process that allows adjacent properties to connect directly to the trail.
-The trail connection application is now open for properties along the paved portions of the trail from 106th Street to 131st Street.
+The trail connection application is now open for properties along the paved portions of the trail from 106th Street to 146th Street.
 For properties adjacent to unpaved portions of the trail between 106th Street and 96th Street, a trail connection will be available once paving occurs.

 Trail connections are $200 and include a crushed stone trail or stairs from the property line to the trail, a drainage culvert (if needed), and complimentary labor from the Fishers Department of Public Works.
 Trail connections are not guaranteed and are subject to an onsite review to ensure they can be done safely and sustainably.
 Residents are not permitted to establish their own trail connections outside of this permitting process.
 Learn more here.